hawtio/website/src/docs/faq.md

 #### What does Hawtio do?

-It's a [pluggable](/docs/plugins) management console for Java stuff which supports any kind of JVM, any kind of container (Tomcat, Jetty, Wildfly, Karaf, etc), and any kind of Java technology and middleware.
+It's a [pluggable](/docs/plugins) management console for Java stuff which supports any kind of JVM, any kind of container (Tomcat, Jetty, WildFly, Karaf, etc), and any kind of Java technology and middleware.

 #### How do I install Hawtio?